wfcwfcwfcwfc/MovieRecommender/README.md

 (dplyr)

 Run command: R -e "shiny::runApp('.')".
-Follow the provided URL in the print logs.
+Follow the provided URL in the print logs, and open in browser.